 WARNING: Never attempt to perform any service while the engine is running.
 Wear the proper safety equipment such as goggles and gloves, and use the correct tools for each job.
-When servicing/replacing DC components, ensure the key switch in the instrument panel is in the OFF position or turn OFF the DC starting battery.
+Disconnect the battery terminals when servicing any of the engine's DC electrical equipment.